GunnarFarneback/PackageCompatUI.jl/README.md

 ## Compatibility

-PackageCompatUI requires a Julia master version of 2020-11-23 or later (after the merge of https://github.com/JuliaLang/julia/pull/38489).
+PackageCompatUI requires a Julia 1.6 or later.

 ## Usage